nordrr/pagespeeder/README.md

 ## Usage Notes

+- All settings and collected samples are stored in your browser's localStorage.
-- Polling is fixed at 60 seconds (otherwise, Google returns a cached result).
+- Polling is fixed at once every 60 seconds (otherwise, Google returns a cached result).
+- Once a URL reaches stat-sig threshold (95% confidence of ±1 points), it will auto-pause.
 - Clicking **Run once** on a paused card submits one cycle only.
 - Clicking **Resume** enables continuous polling again.
-- If auto-pause conditions are met, status will show that it paused at stat-sig threshold.
-- All settings and collected samples are stored in your browser local storage for this app.

-## API Endpoint
+## PageSpeed API Endpoint

 The app calls:
 - `https://www.googleapis.com/pagespeedonline/v5/runPagespeed`